General Visitors & Personal Photography

 - Staff is available to escort you to a designated area in Corinthian Hall or on the Museum grounds.

-- There are no more than five people in your group.
+- There are no more than four people in your group.

 - Each person pays a fee of $10 at the admissions desk in Corinthian Hall before taking the photos.